Public Skating FAQs

 The Pavilion is offering Learn to Skate programs, Learn to Play hockey, hockey skills and drills and curling leagues.
 There are offerings for youth and adults with a variety of interests and skill levels.

 What programs are available to further hockey skills?

 Thanks for asking!
-We are offering skills and drills opportunities for further development.
-In January, we are offering a hockey powerskating class.
-We are also offering learn to play sessions for beginner adults or youth.
+We are offering skills and drills opportunities for further development and also have learn to play sessions for beginner adults or youth.

 Is the curling league happening?

 Yes!
 Our curling league occurs on Sundays and this year we introduced a weekday curling league opportunity.
 Due to COVID rules, we space teams out, which means the friendly banter and directions from the skip are nice and clear.

 Is Learn to Skate ice skating lessons happening?